MicroEJ/docs/VEEPortingGuide/native.rst

 ===========================

-The MicroEJ Core Engine provides two ways to link MicroEJ Application code with native C code.
+The Core Engine provides two ways to link MicroEJ Application code with native C code.
 The two ways are fully complementary, and can be used at the same time.